-In addition to the major professor, the student is required to have a POSC consisting of approved faculty members.
-The student's POSC serves: 1) to guide, inform, and counsel the student; 2) to discuss and approve a POS; 3) to discuss and approve a topic and research project proposal and the resulting thesis or dissertation; 4) to review progress and provide advice during the student's research; and 5) to conduct the requisite oral and written examinations.
+The student's APC serves: 1) to guide, inform, and counsel the student; 2) to discuss and approve an Academic Plan (AP); 3) to discuss and approve a topic and research project proposal and the resulting creative component, thesis, or dissertation; 4) to review progress and provide advice during the student's research; and 5) to conduct the requisite oral and written examinations.

-To avoid serious problems at later stages in your POS, students are strongly encouraged to develop close working relationships with their POSC members.
-Students are strongly encouraged to give regular progress reports (written or verbal) to all POSC members.
-Because of the critical role of the POSC, students should establish their POSCs, at least informally through verbal or email agreement, by the end of the first semester of study.
-Officially, the POSC and the POS are established at the same time, but it is almost never advisable to wait until you fill out the electronic POS form to establish your POSC.
+To avoid serious problems at later stages in your AP, students are strongly encouraged to develop close working relationships with their APC members.
+Students are strongly encouraged to give regular progress reports (written or verbal) to all APC members.

+Because of the critical role of the APC, students should establish their APC, at least informally through verbal or email agreement, by the end of the first semester of study.
+The APC must be formally approved by the Graduate College prior to the submission of an AP.
+Both your APC and then your AP should be approved in Workday before the completion of 12 graduate credits.
+For full-time students, this is in your first or second semester.

-If you are pursuing a graduate minor, dual major, or co-major, you will need to consider this in forming your POSC, since those will require a member of your POSC representing the additional element(s).
+If you are pursuing a graduate minor, dual major, or co-major, you will need to consider this in forming your APCC, since adding these elements to your program will require a member of your APC representing the additional element(s).